TPesch/Sofware-Engineering-Project/README.md

 - Unit tests are implemented to ensure code quality and functionality.
 - Test cases validate methods like `validatePrice` and `validateRequired` in `recipe_validation.dart`.
 - Test files are located in the `test/` directory.
+- Current issues are that You cannot fully test due to the fact that the applications requires you to login to google account via firebase authentication.
 - Example:
   - [Widget Test](test/widget_test.dart)
 - To run the tests, use: